imathis/clash/README.md

 ### Simple configuration:

-Clash will build your site with Jekyll, and compare the contents of _site/ to _expected/.
+Clash will build your site with Jekyll, and compare the contents of _expected/ to _site/.

 ```
 build: true
-compare: _site _expected
+compare: _expected _site
 ```

 Of course, there is a lot more you can do.